tgherzog/wbg-catalog-manual/index.md

    of political or terrorist attacks.

 * **Information provided by member countries or third parties.** The guidelines included in Section 3 of the A2I policy provide guidance for disclosure of information
   (including datasets) provided by member countries and other parties.
-As applied to datasets, this exception would exclude data provided to the Bank in confidence, data that is restricted by the country's own policies, and data prepared by the Bank for a client country under an FBS or RAS agreement.
+As applied to datasets, this exception might exclude data provided to the Bank in confidence, data that is restricted by the country's own policies, and data prepared by the Bank for a client country under an FBS or RAS agreement.

   As a practical matter, any